War drama puts Mel Gibson back in Hollywood spotlight

-LOS ANGELES Oct 25 "Hacksaw Ridge", the true story of the first conscientious objector to receive the U.S. Medal of Honor, marks the directorial return of actor Mel Gibson a decade after his last stint behind the camera.
+LOS ANGELES, Oct 25 (Reuters) - "Hacksaw Ridge", the true story of the first conscientious objector to receive the U.S. Medal of Honor, marks the directorial return of actor Mel Gibson a decade after his last stint behind the camera.

 The film recounts the heroism of Desmond T. Doss, an army medic who refused to bear arms in World War Two and received the highest U.S. military honor for saving 75 of his comrades.